2017 United Express passenger removal: Social media

 Video footage from passengers who remained on the aircraft throughout the incident was widely shared and was picked up by mainstream media agencies.
 One such video was shared 87,000 times and viewed 6.8 million times in less than a day.

 The victim was initially thought to be Chinese-American, as one of the witnesses told The Washington Post, "He said, more or less, 'I'm being selected because I'm Chinese.'"
 His daughter, Crystal Dao Pepper, later said in a press conference that her father was Vietnamese-Chinese.
 The incident drew outrage on mainland Chinese and Vietnamese social media, and became the number-one trending topic on the Chinese microblogging site Weibo, attracting the attention of more than 480 million users.
 An article in Foreign Policy noted the racial and political reasons for the wide spread of the video throughout the mainland Chinese mediasphere, where heated debates take place over the nature of America's political system and its relations to mainland China, and asserted that the video would serve the ends of the authorities and critics of America in challenging America's cultural sway in mainland China.
-In Vietnam, there was also bad reaction to the reporting into Dao's past, which was viewed as irrelevant and possibly racist.
+In Vietnam, there were also negative reactions to the reporting into Dao's past, which was viewed as irrelevant and possibly racist.

 The incident had taken place shortly after another controversy in which United refused boarding to two teenage girls wearing leggings.
 There were calls by social media users across the world, especially those in the United States, mainland China and Vietnam, to boycott United Airlines.
 Customers of the airline posted pictures of their United loyalty or credit cards cut into pieces.
-Another petition called on the U.S. federal government to launch an investigation into the incident, invoking the Black Lives Matter movement by using the hashtag "#ChineseLivesMatters."
+Another petition called on the U.S. federal government to launch an investigation into the incident, invoking the Black Lives Matter movement by using the hashtag "#ChineseLivesMatter."